0no-co/gql.tada/website/reference/config-format.md

   <a href="/reference/gql-tada-cli#generate-persisted" class="button">
     <h4>CLI Reference</h4>
     <p>
-      Learn more about the <code>gql.tada generate persisted</code> command.
+      Learn more about the <code>gql-tada generate persisted</code> command.
     </p>
   </a>
 </div>